santagoy/san-tagoy-xyz/content/games/Wanton Pinoy Spaghetti/violence.md

 When firing to suppress, no roll is required.

-When a suppressed target attempts to take an action which could expose them, roll 1d6.
+When a suppressed target takes an action which could expose them, roll 1d6.
 If the number rolled is equal to or less than the number of people firing to suppress, the target is shot.
 The number rolled is how many individuals hit—resolve each separately, determining randomly who hits.

-If Suppression is at hidden or obscured targets, it only has half effect (i.e. 2 people would have to fire to have a 1-in-6 chance of shooting individuals as they take action.)
+If Suppression is at hidden or obscured targets, it only has half effect (i.e. 2 people would have to fire to have a 1-in-6 chance of shooting individuals as they act.)

 ## Reloading